bitsoex/slate/source/index.html.md

 * 0352: Disposable email not allowed
 * 0353: Current withdrawal fee is higher than specified maximum
 * 0354: No defined legal operation entity
+* 0355: For your protection, your withdrawal ability has been suspended

 ### System Limit Errors: 04 (HTTP 400)
 * 0401: Incorrect price, below the minimum